-ASLM is a leading member of a global network of multidisciplinary societies and medical colleges working to establish Lifestyle Medicine as central to clinical practice, healthcare and health policy.
+ASLM is a leading member of a global network of multidisciplinary societies and medical colleges, all working to establish Lifestyle Medicine as central to health and wellbeing, medicine, healthcare and health policy.

-To improve the health and wellbeing of Australians and New Zealanders.
+Complete health and wellbeing for Australians and New Zealanders.

-To establish Lifestyle Medicine as central to clinical practice, healthcare and health policy.
+To establish Lifestyle Medicine as central to health and wellbeing, medicine, healthcare and health policy.

 Aims and objectives